Dikroll/Void-Iris/README.md

 ## 🧪 Status

 This theme is actively maintained.
-More refinements and language-specific tweaks are on the way!
+More refinements and specific tweaks are on the way!

 ---